datastax/php-driver/ext/README.md

 ### Building the Driver

-A [batch script](vc_build.bat) has been created to detect installed versions of Visual Studio to simplify the build process on Windows.
+The [batch script](vc_build.bat) detects installed versions of Visual Studio to simplify the build process on Windows.
 If you have more than one version of Visual Studio installed you will be prompted to which version to use when compiling the driver.

 First you will need to open a "Command Prompt" to execute the batch script.